 The Gardasil 9 vaccine is the ultimate protection from HPV.
 Our doctors start the conversation for the HPV vaccine starting at age 10.
 We recommend 2 doses by age 13 years.
 Adolescents age 15 and older who have not had the vaccine will need three doses.

-Almost 34 thousand people are diagnosed with cancer caused by the HPV virus every year.
+Starting in January of 2018, Delaware Pediatrics embarked upon a campaign to increase HPV vaccine rates.
+With a unified commitment to cancer prevention, we are pleased to announce that our HPV completion rate by 13 years of age increased from 56% in July 2019 to 69% by July 2020.
+We plan to keep up the good work as we move toward our goal of 100% of kids being protected!
 Almost 90% of those cancers can be prevented with the vaccine.
 Don’t delay in getting your vaccination.
 There is no cure if you have the virus, but you can protect your children before they are infected.

 Starting in January, Delaware Pediatrics embarked upon a campaign to increase HPV vaccine rates.
 With a unified commitment to cancer prevention, we are pleased to announce that our HPV completion rate by 13 years of age increased from 41% in 2018 to 56% by July of 2019.
 We plan to keep up the good work as we move toward our goal of 100% of kids being protected!